unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 Expected format : `"[@][unik:][type:]expliciteValue[?propertyKey|?*]"`, where:
 - `type` can be one of [these values](/uns-use-the-network/cheatsheet.html#types-and-categories-of-unik) (numeric or letter format)
-- `explicitValue` is the usual value of your @unik-name
+- `explicitValue` is the usual value of your @unikname
 - `propertyKey` must match with [this format](/uns-use-the-network/cheatsheet.html#property-keys-of-unik)

 See examples below for more information.